Designing MiFID II Best-Execution Reports for Buy-Side PMs

 The three-layer screen I keep coming back to

-The best-ex surface I designed for Argos (a compliance analytics concept) and variations of it I have shipped at broker desks all use the same three-layer layout:
+The best-ex surface I designed for Argos (a compliance analytics concept) and variations of it I have seen in production at broker desks all use the same three-layer layout:

 Layer 1 — Policy compliance strip (top, always visible)